-Ms. Gauthier also pushed back on Ms. McCutcheon's assertion, and said that MGAs are accountable for their own behaviours and that, ultimately, this has to be something that insurers make sure happens.
+Ms. McCutcheon said there is a theme of late of downloading responsibility for supervising intermediaries to insurers.
+However, she said that insurers do not control the whole sales process, so is that fair?
+Chris Carter said that this was about fair treatment of customers, and this particularly included ensuring that the sales and distribution processes are fair.
+Ms. Gauthier also pushed back on Ms. McCutcheon's statement, and said that MGAs are accountable for their behaviours and that ultimately this has to be something that insurers make sure happens.
 MGAs are licensed as distribution firms in Quebec and must comply with the regulatory expectations placed on them.
-Québec also has an Outsourcing Guideline that insurers are expected to comply with.

-Angela Mazerolle agreed with the view that insurers are wholly responsible for the behaviour of their intermediaries, and upcoming changes to the Insurance Act in New Brunswick will codify those expectations.
+Quebec also has an Outsourcing Guideline that insurers are expected to comply with as well.
+Angela Mazerolle agreed with the view that insurers are wholly responsible for the behaviour of their intermediaries, and recent changes to the Insurance Act in New Brunswick codify those expectations.

-A question was asked related to certain powers possessed by the FSRA Innovation Office, where regulatory requirements can be temporarily suspended, and the panelists were asked if they were considering similar provisions in their own provinces.
+A question was asked about the FSRA Innovation Office, where certain regulatory requirements could be temporarily suspended, and the panelists were asked if they were considering similar provisions in their provinces.